datafe/sqltools-hologres-vscode-extension/README.md

 # SQLTools Hologres Driver

 This is a lightweight fork of the [PostgreSQL driver from SQLTools](https://vscode-sqltools.mteixeira.dev/?umd_source=repository&utm_medium=readme&utm_campaign=pg) to integrate with Alibaba Cloud Hologres.
+Providing for running Hologres SQL and getting results, SQL formatting, generating SQL statements and SQL completion.

 # Premises and Recommends